ricardoquesada/commodore-home/README.md

-# Commodore 64 Intelligent Dimmer for IoT
+# Commodore 64 Intelligent Dimmer for IoT RRRRR

 Don't buy expensive "smart" WiFi bulbs!!

-Instead get the C64 Intelligent Dimmer for IoT (I.D.I.o.T)
+Instead get the C64 Intelligent Dimmer for IoT RRRRR (I.D.I.o.T.R)

-The C64 I.D.I.o.T allows you to reuse your existing dimmer switches whislt still having all the benefits of the "IoT" platform.
+The C64 I.D.I.o.T.R allows you to reuse your existing dimmer switches whislt still having all the benefits of the "IoT" platform.

-The C64 I.D.I.o.T uses the UniJoystiCle framekwork to control existing dimmers from your smartphone.
+The C64 I.D.I.o.T.R uses the UniJoystiCle framekwork to control existing dimmers from your smartphone.